 £80.00

-We have 2 walking weekends planned climbing some of the ‘Dales 30’ mountains with a small group.
+We have 3 Walking Weekenders planned in 2025, climbing some of the ‘Dales 30’ mountains in the company of a small group.

 The ‘Dales 30’ are the 30 mountains within the Yorkshire Dales National Park over 2,000 feet high.
 They offer a fine alternative to the Yorkshire 3 Peaks.

-There are two ‘Dales 30’ Weekenders planned for 2025 led by Jonathan.
+There are three ‘Dales 30’ Weekenders planned for 2025 led by Jonathan.

 3rd May.
 Great Coum & Gragareth